Inspiration for beautiful patios and paved outdoor spaces

 If you want to make the most of your garden as the sun goes down, then outdoor lighting is a must.
 Integrating lights into your paving design is a subtle and stylish way to create a space that works well throughout the day, and shines at night.
 Pepper your paved area with post lights that add enough illumination to enjoy eating and entertaining outdoors without the glare of traditional wall or security lights.
 LED light technology means that these lights are efficient to run and will last for at least 2,000 hours – perfect for busy outdoor spaces.

 If you don’t want to run electricity to your outdoor space, opt for solar-powered stake lights instead.
-Try our Kitmat stainless steel stake lights (shown) for sleek good looks that make them almost indistinguishable from traditional post lights.
+Their sleek good looks that make them almost indistinguishable from traditional post lights.
 Plus, you’ll have no running costs to worry about thanks to solar lighting technology.

 Use gravel, pebbles and small stones